DSCI-310-2023/dsci-310-group-6/README.md

 ## About
 The data we are using to compile this report and build our model is a "Bike Sharing Data set" from UCI Machine Learning Repository.
 The original data were pulled from http://capitalbikeshare.com/system-data.

 In this Data Analysis Report, we attempt to build a regression model using KNN algorithm.
 We will use windspeed (Wind Speed), atemp (Temperature), season (Season) attributes from the data set to predict the demand of bike during different hours, days of the week, and months.
 The resulting model will be able to help bike sharing business to better understand the demand of bike.
+Our current model has a prediction error, as measured by root mean squared error (RMSE), of about 1483.
+While we can improve the model given that the count of total rental bikes in our data set range from 22 to 8714, and the median count of total rental bikes is 4548, the model is still useful.

 ## Report